 Individualized assistance.
 Your tutor will assist you with understanding course concepts, organizing and preparing for exams, comprehending material needed for assignments, and will guide you in the development of problem-solving skills.

 A respectful, experienced tutor.
 All tutors are trained in tutoring skills and have mastered the subject being tutored.

-- Plan ahead.
-A meeting with a tutor at the last minute before a test is not likely to help much.
-Students who meet with their tutors periodically throughout the semester will have established a better foundation of learning in that subject.
+Plan ahead.
+A tutoring appointment at the last minute before a test may not provide enough help.
+Students who meet with their tutors periodically throughout the semester have a better foundation of knowledge.

-- Be prepared.
-Your tutor will not have the book or your assignment.
-Arrive at your session with any relevant materials -books, notes, articles, homework, quizzes.
-Let the tutor know where you need help.
+Be prepared.
+Your tutor may not have the book or your assignment.
+Bring any relevant materials -books, notes, articles, homework, quizzes- to your appointment.
+Let the tutor know what you need help with.

-- Take an active role.
-You should have read the materials assigned to you before your tutoring session.
+Take an active role.
+You should read the materials assigned to you before your tutoring appointment.
 A tutor is not a substitute for consultation with your professor or attendance at class lectures.
 Remember your professor is the first and best resource for information about course content.

-- An editing service.
-Tribe TutorZone is not a service where you sit back and relax while your tutor corrects your homework.
+An editing service.
+The TutorZone is not a service in which you sit back and relax while your tutor corrects your homework.

-- Perfection on every test you encounter.
+Perfection on every test you encounter.
 One session is not typically enough to address every need.
-The goal of the tutoring session is to assist you with the development of independent learning and problem–solving skills in a particular subject, a process that happens gradually.
+The goal of the tutoring appointment is to assist you with the development of independent learning and problem–solving skills in a particular subject, a process that happens gradually.